Sensory Body Presentations

-Bridging Into Education and Healthcare
+Bridging into Education and Healthcare

-Catherine Rosasco Mitchell, Cathy Kerr, and Carolyn Palmer
+Catherine Mitchell Cathy Kerr Carolyn Palmer

 The Sensory Body, Learning, and Healing